antongomez/Conditional-StyleGAN2/README.md

 SPDX-License-Identifier: GPL-3.0-or-later
 -->

-# StyleGAN2 Conditioned in Pytorch for Multispectral Image Classification
+# Conditional StyleGAN2 in Pytorch for Multispectral Image Classification

 This repository is a conditioned version of [lucidrains' repository](https://github.com/lucidrains/stylegan2-pytorch).
 The paper presenting the StyleGAN2 architecture can be found [here](https://arxiv.org/abs/1912.04958).